 The Ministry of Community and Social Services has a policy and procedure for the reporting of all "Serious Occurrences" that happen to a person using the services of the Association.
 The Association follows the most recent procedure from the Ministry.
+The procedure will also comply with regulation for maintaining the privacy and confidentiality of personal information.

-1. When a "Serious Occurrence" happens, as defined by the Ministry of Community and Social Services, the staff person will follow the procedures from the Ministry of Community and Social Services which are attached to this policy.
+1. When a "Serious Occurrence" happens, as defined by the Ministry of Children, Community and Social Services, the staff person will follow the procedures from MCCSS.